yegor256/blog/_drafts/_usa.md

 You basically have nothing to do there, aside from work.
 "Staying home with your family" is probably what most of Americans are trained to do in their spare time.
 If you don't have a family, you will be bored to death.
-It's a very family-focused country.
+Maybe it's just me or [maybe not](https://www.quora.com/Why-is-America-so-boring-to-live-in).

 ## It Is Conservative